jor-rainey/Portfolio_Projects/Energy_Production_Project/Readme.md

 ![Excel Wide](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Energy%20Project%20Screenshots/Excel%20Wide.png)

 In order to ensure a more workable data set these Excel files were transformed from a "wide" to "long" format within PostgreSQL.
-While "wide" data tends to be easier to interpret and read, it is far easier to create visualisations and reports when the data is in "long" format.
-This is therefore often a key step irrespective of the visualisation software used.
+While "wide" data tends to be easier to interpret and read, it is far easier to create visualizations and reports when the data is in "long" format.
+This is therefore often a key step irrespective of the visualization software used.

-In addition to this transformation the data sources were collated, using a number of joins, into one table with the addition of a reference id column (a concatenation of year and coutry name) Further work in PostgreSQL included the tidying of data using type casts and simple calculations.
+In addition to this transformation the data sources were collated, using a number of joins, into one table with the addition of a reference id column (a concatenation of year and country name) Further work in PostgreSQL included the tidying of data using type casts and simple calculations.
 For example using population figures to generate per capita information.

 #### PostgreSQL Code
-The full PostgeSQL code used for this project can be found here:
+The full PostgreSQL code used for this project can be found here:

 <Details>